New lawsuit filed in Bella Vista “stump dump” matter

 BENTON COUNTY, Ark.
-(KFTA) — Another lawsuit has been filed regarding the “stump dump” fire in Bella Vista.
+(KNWA) — Another lawsuit has been filed regarding the “stump dump” fire in Bella Vista.

 Jim Parsons, chairperson of the Bella Vista Patriots, said Cooper Communities Incorporated, Blue Mountain Storage, The Bella Vista Property Owners Association and the Arkansas Department of Environmental Quality should be held accountable for the “stump dump” fire.